philc/gumshoedb/DEVELOPING.md

 High level performance observations
 -----------------------------------
-* Iterating over two-dimensional slices is twice as slow as regular arrays.
+* Iterating over two-dimensional slices is twice as slow as contiguous slices/arrays, because of pointer indirection.
 * Scan speed scales linearly with the bit-width of the row

 REST API